w3c/wai-website/pages/standards-guidelines/index.zh-hans.md

 last_updated: 2024-02-29  # Keep the date of the English version

 translation:
-  last_updated: 2024-11-07   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  last_updated: 2024-11-29   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "安佳"
   link: "https://github.com/anjia"

+contributors:
 - name: "heybran"
   link: "https://github.com/heybran"